 Data preparation

 118 participants (67 females, Mage = 32.3, SD = 8.6) took part to the study on Prolific.
-We excluded data from nine participants who did not complete the entire session.
-The data of participants who had IAT error rates above 30% across the entire task, or above 40% for any one of the four critical blocks, or for participants who responded faster than 400ms on more than 10% of IAT trials (N = 3) were also excluded from the analyses.
-This led to a final sample of 106 participants.
+We excluded data from twelve participants who did not complete the entire session.
+The data of the remaining participants who had IAT error rates above 30% across the entire task, or above 40% for any one of the four critical blocks, or for participants who responded faster than 400ms on more than 10% of IAT trials (N = 3) were also excluded from the analyses.
+This led to a final sample of 103 participants.

 Descriptive Statistics